Circular Sock Knitting Machines

 Since then, I have landed 2 more csm's, a Gearhart and a Creelman Bros.
 They are right outside my bedroom door, so every now and then I stop right there and crank out another pair of socks.

-A last comment: If you use a csm, you probably know how much oiling they take.
+A last comment: If you use a circular sock machine, you probably know how much oiling they take.
 For a long time, my machines had pieces of cardboard under them to catch the drips.
 Just recently, we bought a cookie sheet and a pizza pan to put under them instead.
 They worked out just fine.

 Yarn Stand Top For Sale